dominno/django-moderation/README.rst

 Known issues
 ============

-- foreign-key and m2m relations in models are not currently supported
+- m2m relations in models are not currently supported

 Road map
 ========